-Ms. Lehmann has her Master’s in Public Health with a concentration in maternal and child health care from the University of South Florida.
-Before working for IRC, she was a Peace Corps volunteer in Ghana for three years.
-This was followed by work at one of the largest domestic violence shelters in Florida.
-She followed this with work at the Children’s Justice Center in Tampa where she worked with child and adult survivors of sexual assault and domestic violence.
-She has facilitated batterers’ intervention groups and started one to the first batterer intervention groups for the LGBTI community in Southern Florida.
+Heidi has her Master’s in Public Health with a concentration in maternal and child health care from the University of South Florida.
+She was a Peace Corps volunteer in Ghana for three years.
+After returning from Ghana, Heidi worked at one of the largest domestic violence shelters in Florida, then continued her work at the Children’s Justice Center in Tampa where she worked with child and adult survivors of sexual assault and domestic violence.
+She also facilitated batterers’ intervention groups and started one to the first batterer intervention groups for the LGBTI community in Southern Florida.

 For balance, Heidi stands on one foot with her arms spread wide.
 Sometimes she may need to lean against a wall.
 Spending time with her nieces and nephew always brings a smile, and she truly believes that laughter is a wonderful thing.